DLR-SC/F2x/doc/HowTo.md

     $ gfortran -fPIC -shared -o libfoo.so foo.f90 foo_glue.f90 $(F2x-lib -FIx)

-To build the .Net assembly using Mono, you need to call:

-    $ mcs -t:library -out:foo.dll foo_glue.cs $(F2x-lib -Nc)

 ## Known problems

 * Callback functions are not yet supported.
 * If you compile your ignore lists, be sure not to include empty blocks.
 Instead ignore the whole block including start and the respective `END` instruction.
 As the wrapper does not do *any* sematic analysis, you can ignore almost the whole execution part of your functions and subroutines.
 * `-v` and `-q` are cumulative, i.e. you can specify them several times to increase/decrease verbosity.
- BER